Paired fermions in strong magnetic fields and daughters of even-denominator Hall plateaus: Abelian superfluids and integer quantum Hall effect of Cooper-pairs

 In Sec.~\ref{sec.bosoniqh}, we developed a description of daughter states as IQH phases of composite-fermion Cooper pairs.
 Here, we show that the topological order is unstable when there are additional fermionic IQH quantum Hall states with the same chirality.
-Each pair can bind with an additional unpaired fermion to form a fermionic trion with charge three.
-Trions, in turn, can form an IQH state when $\nu^*_\text{trion} = \nu^* /9$ is an integer.
+Each pair can bind with an additional unpaired fermion to form fermionic triplets with charge three.
+Triplets, in turn, can form an IQH state when $\nu^*_\text{triplet} = \nu^* /9$ is an integer.

 The simplest case when this situation arises is for the electron-filling factors $\nu_\text{QP}=\frac{9}{19}$ and $\nu_\text{QH}=\frac{9}{17}$.
 The latter filling factor has been observed experimentally in bilayer graphene Ref.~\onlinecite{Huang_Valley_bilayer_graphene_2022}.
 Both states can be described by $\nu^*_\text{pair}=\pm 2$ with $m=\pm 1$ Eq.~\eqref{eq.K_daughter} with two fluxes attached.
 The composite fermion $K$-matrix